FCalabria/hard-drive/readme.md

 ## How to change things and deploy

-_This will also be a script at some point.
-In a closer future._
+_This will be a Github action at some point._

 The editable files are in `src`.
 The files at the same level of this readme are automatically generated.
 Refer to [Hugo](https://gohugo.io/) docs if you have doubts.

 To run the development server do `cd src && hugo server`.

-To deploy:

-1. `cd src`
-2. `hugo`
-3. Comit all the changes, including the automatically generated.
-4. `git push` to master.
+To deploy run the `deploy.sh` script